 And if you're recovering from injuries sustained in a truck accident, your legal battle may just be beginning.
 The trucking company - and their insurance companies - won't just roll over and pay you what you're owed.
 They have teams of investigators, attorneys and adjusters on their side, and their priority is to reduce or deny your claim.

 Types of truck wrecks we handle

 Our legal team knows how to investigate trucking companies and find the evidence needed to hold them accountable.
-Remember that the trucking companies always move quickly to protect their own interests after a wreck.
+Remember that the trucking companies often move quickly to protect their own interests after a wreck.
 That's why it's so critical that you contact us right away.

 Commercial trucks roll over for a number of reasons, including taking turns at unsafe speeds and having improperly loaded or secured cargo.
 A single rollover can lead to a devastating wreck involving multiple vehicles, and usually, the trucker's negligence is to blame.
-You need an experienced attorney to hold the trucking company accountable.
+You deserve an experienced attorney to hold the trucking company accountable.
 Call Chad Jones Law, P.C. today.

 When a single tire blows out on a commercial truck, the driver may lose control and create a danger for everyone else on the road.
 That's why truckers are responsible for making sure their trucks are properly maintained.
 When they don't, we hold them accountable.
 Call Chad Jones Law, P.C. today for a free case evaluation.

 Truckers and trucking companies are responsible for making sure their vehicles are safe, and that includes the cargo as well as the vehicle itself.
 Depending on the circumstances of your wreck, you may have a claim against the trucking company or the shipper of the cargo.
 To handle such a complex case, you deserve an experienced attorney.
 You deserve Chad Jones Law, P.C.